doomkek/HoyoWallpapers/README.md

 A: Application and all of it dependencies (even the runtime) was compiled into a single file so you don't have to install additional .NET runtime to run it

 **Q: Why wallpaper size so big?** <br>
-A: It is possible to trim all unnecesarry resources to save 100-150mb for each wallpaper but it takes too much time so I'm not doing it.
+A: It is possible to trim all unnecesarry resources to save 10-20mb for each wallpaper but it takes too much time so I'm not doing it. <br>

 **Q: How to build from source?** <br>
 - Download source code